Is Using Bromine in Your Pool or Spa with UV or Ozone bad?

 Is there anything we can do?

-Studies have shown that increasing/decreasing the levels of pH; increasing Total Alkalinity, dissolved organic carbon, or ammonia may be successful in limiting bromate formation.
-However, the World Health Organization reports that natural organic matter and high concentrations of carbonate/bicarbonate ions can mask the actual level.
+Studies have shown that increasing/decreasing the pH levels; increasing Total Alkalinity, dissolved organic carbon, or ammonia may be successful in limiting bromate formation.
+However, the World Health Organization reports that natural organic matter and high carbonate/bicarbonate ions concentrations can mask the actual level.
 Historically, ion chromatography is the preferred method of testing water for the presence of bromate, though photometric options now exist.

 NATIONAL PRIMARY DRINKING WATER REGULATIONS, United States Environmental Protection Agency